Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

-It is worth noting that the number of unique answers generated by the extrinsic QA models provides valuable insight into the performance of the models.
-The results presented in Table~\ref{tab:CQA_eval} indicate that the NQ-pretrained BART model and the CQ-finetuned BART model fail to sufficiently diversify the answers for AQ revised by different options.
-Specifically, in the upper-bound \textit{Ground Truth Answers} case, we find that the average number of answers generated by the reader model, 2.5, is smaller than the average number of options, 3.7, as shown in Table~\ref{tab:CQG_eval}.
-This suggests that the fine-tuned reader model outputs duplicated answers for questions with different contexts.
-This phenomenon referred to as the ``collapse" of the models, has also been reported in previous studies such as \cite{zhang-choi-2021-situatedqa}, and suggests that deep learning models are still far from capturing subtle changes in context.
+The average numbers of options in Table~\ref{tab:CQG_eval} and those of unique answers in Table~\ref{tab:CQA_eval} indicate that both NQ-pretrained BART and CQ-finetuned BART struggle to generate distinct answers for distinct options.
+For instance, in the \textit{CQ generated with Ground Truth Answers for AQ} case, where the average number of options for CQs is 3.7, only 2.5 distinct answers were generated for each AQ.
+In other words, both models tend to produce the same answer for the given AQ even if the specified options are different.
+This phenomenon, referred to as the ``collapse" of the models has also been reported in previous studies such as \cite{zhang-choi-2021-situatedqa}.
+It suggests that deep learning models can be insensitive to subtle differences in the input---when different options are chosen for the same AQ, the input would be identical except for the option.